SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 The SiWx917 SoC supports sleep on both the MCU and NWP with or without RAM retention.

-Sleep with RAM retention makes it possible for the configured SRAM banks to be retained across sleep and wake up.
+Sleep with RAM retention makes it possible for the configured SRAM banks to be retained across sleep and wakeup.
 It is possible to select sleep without RAM retention if the retention of SRAM banks is not required.

-Any peripherals (HP and ULP peripherals) that are initialized on powering up must be re-initialized at wake up.
+Any peripherals (HP and ULP peripherals) that are initialized on powering up must be re-initialized at wakeup.

 #### Sleep Wakeup Sequence